Testimonial Gateway Foothills Project

 The Preserve is hard at work raising $2.15 million to meet our obligation to purchase the Foothills tract from OSI by July of 2015.
 In 2012, the Preserve received a $500,000 grant from the New York State Office of Parks, Recreation & Historic Preservation that will pay for 20 percent of this purchase, and we are reaching out to individual donors and foundations for additional contributions.
 We are also exploring additional grant funding to help meet our acquisition goal.

 Comprehensive planning efforts are already underway for the Mohonk Preserve Foothills.
-Using past grant funding from the Hudson River Valley Greenway and New York State Conservation Partnership Program (NYSCPP), we hired Taconic Site Design to develop a trails connectivity master plan for the entire Foothills landscape, with neighbors and community members providing input into this process.
+Using past grant funding from the Hudson River Valley Greenway and New York State Conservation Partnership Program (NYSCPP), we hired Taconic Site Design and Landscape Architecture to develop a Trail & Connectivity Master Plan for the entire Foothills landscape, with neighbors and community members providing input into this process.
 We expect, phased over a period of years, to be able to open new trails to the ridge via restored carriage roads, as well as some new and interesting loop trail routes to the Humpo Marsh and Duck Pond.

-In December, the Preserve was awarded $42,000 in New York State grant funding, endorsed by the Town of New Paltz, for additional planning money leveraging the Preserve Board’s commitment of funding and the previously awarded grant from the NYSCPP.
-To do the planning thoroughly and to meet all local and state standards, the Preserve expects to spend over $100,000 on this phase of the trailhead.
+In December 2013, the Preserve was awarded $42,000 in New York State grant funding, endorsed by the Town of New Paltz, for additional planning money leveraging the Preserve Board’s commitment of funding and the previously awarded grant from the NYSCPP.
+To do the planning thoroughly and to meet all local and state standards, the Preserve expects to spend over $100,000 on this planning phase of the trailhead.

 Environmental research on the site is also ongoing.
-Over the summer, our Conservation Science team, assisted by the John Burroughs Natural History Society, other research associates, and citizen scientists, conducted a biodecathon – ten days of biodiversity exploration and documentation – in the Humpo Marsh area, further assessing species, habitats, natural communities, and systems.
+Over the summer of 2013, our Conservation Science team, assisted by the John Burroughs Natural History Society, other research associates, and citizen scientists, conducted a biodecathon – ten days of biodiversity exploration and documentation – in the Humpo Marsh area, further assessing species, habitats, natural communities, and systems.

-Work continues to document the historic elements of the site with the Town of New Paltz Historic Preservation Commission, which recently designated the Gatehouse as Local Landmark and will be seeking support for roadside parking controls to minimize impacts on neighbors.
+Work continues to document the historic elements of the site with the Town of New Paltz Historic Preservation Commission, which designated the Testimonial Gateway tower and surrounding landscape as a Local Historic Landmark.
 The Preserve hired historic preservation architect Carl Stearns to conduct a building conditions survey and to work with us on a building stabilization plan for the Gatehouse.
 Retired architect and Gardiner resident Frank Misiurski, a member of the Preserve’s Facilities Committee, has also provided expert guidance.
-The Preserve has also hired interpretive content specialist Dan Marwit to help Preserve educators develop the “story” and interpretive messaging that will accompany the new trailhead and the arrival sequence from the trailhead to the Gatehouse and beyond.
+The Preserve has also hired interpretive content specialist Dan Marwit to help Preserve educators develop the interpretive messaging that will accompany the new trailhead and the arrival sequence from the trailhead to the Gatehouse and beyond.

-As part of an ongoing community conservation initiative, the Preserve met with a group of near neighbors in October to solicit input on planning for the Testimonial Gateway Project.
-Their input was included in the ongoing planning process, and in November, the Preserve held an open, public Community Engagement Meeting at the New Paltz Community Center to discuss plans for the project, including stabilizing the gatehouse structure, establishing safe and managed parking and trailhead facilities for property visitors, providing safe access to the site from public roadways, restoring Lenape Lane and the Butterville/Lenape Lane Bridge, and rehabilitating the historic site and surrounding landscape.
+As part of an ongoing community conservation initiative, the Preserve met with a group of near neighbors in October 2013 to solicit input on planning for the Testimonial Gateway Foothills Project.
+Their input was included in the ongoing planning process, and in November, the Preserve held an open, public Community Engagement Meeting at the New Paltz Community Center to discuss plans for the project.

-The Preserve is working with OSI, the Town of New Paltz, and Ulster County on connectivity across the flats to the Wallkill River and Rail Trail and Village.
+The Preserve is working with OSI, the Town of New Paltz, and Ulster County on trail connectivity across the New Paltz “flats” to the Wallkill River, the Wallkill Valley Rail Trail and the Village of New Paltz.
 Together with the Wallkill Valley Land Trust and OSI, the Preserve helped the Town secure a Hudson River Valley Greenway planning grant to design the trail and position it for capital funding.

 For more information about how you can support the Preserve’s efforts in the Foothills through the “Conservation for the Next Century” capital campaign, please contact Mohonk Preserve Deputy Executive Director for Strategic Advancement Joseph Alfano, at email@example.com or 845-255-0919, ext.
 1248.